breakfastitem/EnvironmentalDixit/README.md

 ```
  mkdir data
  mkdir data/db
- mongod --noauth --dbpath ./data/db/
 ```

 ## Usage
-After installation, run `node server.js` or `npm run start` in a new terminal/cmd prompt.
+After installation, run `npm run dev` in a new terminal/cmd prompt.
 Then open your browser to the address the server gives you in the terminal (something like http://localhost:5001).
 The first player that connects creates the lobby, which generates a roomcode.
 All subsequent players connect to the room code.

 Deployed to https://peaceful-dusk-06372.herokuapp.com/ for test usage.